Free web hosting: best options in 2021

 - Freehosting.com – beginner-friendly web hosting that costs nothing

 - Freehostia – easy to use free website hosting

 - AwardSpace – free web hosting with no ads

 - InfinityFree – free web hosting with cPanel

 A quick disclosure: we do not recommend using free web hosting for professional websites.
-There are amazing cheap alternatives listed at the bottom that will beat free options any time of the day.
+There are amazing cheap alternatives listed at the bottom that will offer you much better packages.

 |Features||Modern control panel, no ads, connect domain|

 000webhost is a free hosting platform that kicks its competitors to the curb and tops the list.
 Some of its main attractions include easy to use and modern interface, automatic WordPress installation, and free domain hosting.
 This is as good as free website hosting gets, and it’s perfect for learning the ins and outs of it.